Visual Performance Center

 Adjustment to any vision loss is difficult.
 It takes self-acceptance, determination, support of family and friends, and learning new techniques to fully utilize any remaining vision.
 The goal of the Visual Performance Center is to enable people with low vision to improve their ability to use their remaining vision so they can be independent and better able to meet the demands of everyday living.

-What are the major causes of low vision?
+What are the major causes of Low Vision?

-Low vision can be due to heredity, an injury, disease, or aging.
+Low vision can be due to heredity, an injury, a disease or aging.
 Some of the most common causes of low vision are macular degeneration, glaucoma, diabetic retinopathy, optic atrophy, retinitis pigmentosa, retinal detachment, and stroke.
 Regardless of the cause of vision loss, we offer patients options that will enable them to use their vision to its fullest potential.

 We begin our low vision examination by asking questions about the history of your vision loss, what difficulties you are having performing tasks such as reading, writing, personal hygiene, cooking, and watching television.
 We will look for activities you have discontinued or have difficulty performing due to the vision loss.
 Throughout the examination we will be looking for ways to help you accomplish the tasks and activities that you desire.